findcodehere/weltenters-test/README.md

 **Note:**
 - Follow the Figma designs closely.
 - Focus on clean, maintainable code.
-- Properly handle API responses for the `/contact` page.
 - Record the time spent on each task for accuracy and transparency.
 - If you improve the UX/UI, clearly document your changes and reasoning.